afifmazhar/Portfolio/Data Science Projects/Econometrics/README.md

 "Cannabis: Legalization and the Economic Effects"

 A staggered adoption design of the difference-in-differences model deployed to understand the effects of marijuana legalization by policy passage.
-Effects to estimate include poverty, household income and GDP.
-WIP
+Collected data on GDP, household income, and poverty rates.
+Analyzed with HTE-robust estimation methods to decipher effects.

 ## College Enrollment